42 databases found Social WorkX

 A collection of monograph publications from Canadian public policy institutes, government agencies, advocacy groups, think-tanks, university research centres and other public interest groups.

 Indexes publications produced by Canadian governments (federal, provincial, territorial & municipal), government agencies & departments, research institutes and government laboratories.
 Full-text of reports will be available in the Microlog microfiche collection in MILLS Government Publications (2nd floor).

-CINAHL plus Pre-CINAHL indexes close to 3,000 English-language journals covering: nursing, biomedicine, health sciences librarianship, alternative/complementary medicine, consumer health and 17 allied health disciplines (e.g. respiratory technology, x-ray technology, etc.).
+CINAHL indexes almost 3,000 journals covering nursing, biomedicine, health sciences librarianship, alternative/complementary medicine, consumer health and allied health disciplines (e.g. respiratory technology, x-ray technology, etc.).
 Also indexed are: health care books, nursing dissertations, selected conference proceedings, standards of practice, educational software, audiovisuals and book chapters.
-Full-text is included for approximately 70 journals as well as legal cases, clinical innovations, critical paths, drug records, research instruments and clinical trials.
-NOTE: Pre-CINAHL records are not yet 100% indexed.
+Full-text is included for some journals as well as legal cases, clinical innovations, critical paths, drug records, research instruments and clinical trials.
+Pre-CINAHL refers to records that are not yet 100% indexed.
 These records are in process and do not have subject headings applied.

 A database of over 60,000 full text contributions on a broad range of women's issues, extracted from over 2,245 sources world wide, including more than 200 periodicals.
 Content from mainstream periodicals, gray literature, and the alternative press.
 Includes English-language titles from East and West Africa, Asia, and South and Central America, the Caribbean, North America and Europe.
 Publication types include: journals, newsletters, pamphlets, reports; bibliographies, directories, fact sheets and guides.